-- Single-tone mode, two-level modulation mode, and linear sweep mode can be enabled on either channel and in any combination simultaneously. - Both channels can perform four-level modulation simultaneously. - Either channel can perform eight-level or 16-level modulation.
-The other channel can only be in single-tone mode. - The RU/RD function can be used on both channels in single-tone mode.
-See the Output Amplitude Control Mode section for the RU/RD function. - When Profile Pin P2 and Profile Pin P3 are used for RU/RD, either channel can perform two-level modulation with RU/RD or both channels can perform linear frequency or phase sweep with RU/RD. - When Profile Pin P3 is used for RU/RD, either channel can be used in eight-level modulation with RU/RD.
-The other channel can only be in single-tone mode. - When SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, either or both channels can perform two-level modulation with RU/RD.
-If one channel is not in two-level modulation, it can only be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, either or both channels can perform four-level modulation with RU/RD.
-If one channel is not in four-level modulation, it can only be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, either channel can perform eight-level modulation with RU/RD.
-The other channel can only be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, either channel can perform 16-level modulation with RU/RD.
-The other channel can only be in single-tone mode. - Amplitude modulation, linear amplitude sweep modes, and the RU/RD function cannot operate simultaneously, but frequency and phase modulation can operate simultaneously with the RU/RD function.
+- Single-tone mode, two-level modulation mode, and linear sweep mode can be enabled on any channel and in any combination at the same time. - Any one or two channels in any combination can perform four-level modulation.
+The remaining channels can be in single-tone mode. - Any channel can perform eight-level modulation.
+The three remaining channels can be in single-tone mode. - Any channel can perform 16-level direct modulation.
+The three remaining channels can be in single-tone mode. - The RU/RD function can be used on all four channels in single-tone mode.
+See the Output Amplitude Control Mode section for the RU/RD function. - When Profile Pin P2 and Profile Pin P3 are used for RU/RD, any two channels can perform two-level modulation with RU/RD or any two channels can perform linear frequency or phase sweep with RU/RD.
+The other two channels can be in single-tone mode. - When Profile Pin P3 is used for RU/RD, any channel can be used in eight-level modulation with RU/RD.
+The other three channels can be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, any one or two channels, any three channels, or all four channels can perform two-level modulation with RU/RD.
+Any channels not in the two-level modulation can be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, any one or two channels can perform four-level modulation with RU/RD.
+Any channels not in four-level modulation can be in single-tone mode. - When the SDIO_1, SDIO_2, and SDIO_3 pins are used for RU/RD, any channel can perform 16-level modulation with RU/RD.
+The other three channels can be in single-tone mode. - Amplitude modulation, linear amplitude sweep modes, and the RU/RD function cannot operate simultaneously, but frequency and phase modulation can operate simultaneously as the RU/RD function.